 Despite being marine animals, turtles need to breathe air and return to the surface regularly to take a breath (which they are able to hold for hours if needed).
 Their shells and large sizes make them slow growers, leaving them threatened as young hatchlings.

 This threat has resulted in most sea turtle species adapting to lives in the deep oceans, away from the shoreline where food is scarce, and they need to migrate huge distances to find new feeding grounds.
 But, as air breathers, they need the land to lay their eggs - and the only safe land they ever encounter are the beaches on which they hatch.
-This cycle of following food sources and returning to their place of birth means that sea turtles truly undertake one of the greatest journeys on the planet.
+This cycle of following food sources and returning to their place of hatching means that sea turtles truly undertake one of the greatest journeys on the planet.

 Do turtles drink water?